 The database includes all state employees in the Executive and Judicial branches, constitutional offices including the Attorney General, State Auditor, and Secretary of State's.
-The data also includes the Minnesota State University and College System (MNSCU).
-However the information does not include the University of Minnesota, the Met Council, Historical Society, or other semi-state agencies funded by grants that are not on the state payroll system.
-Certain small groups of individuals are also excluded - an example is Public Safety special agents and a limited number of other identity-protected law enforcement individuals.
+The data also includes the salary data for employees of colleges and universities within Minnesota State (formerly known as Minnesota State Colleges and Universities).
+However, the information does not include the University of Minnesota, the Metropolitan Council, Historical Society, or other semi-state agencies funded by grants that are not on the state payroll system.
+Certain small groups of individuals are also excluded - an example is special agents employed by the Department of Public Safety and a limited number of other identity-protected law enforcement individuals.

 Finally, the complete data files with information for all state employees can be downloaded for additional research and queries.
 There are a total of 48 data elements about state employees that are public.
 The downloadable data set contains all 48 data elements.
 The downloadable data set is in Microsoft Excel 2010 format and includes two tables and the metadata.
 The file is just under 22Mb in size.
 The links to download the file are below.
 When downloading the data, some database knowledge will be necessary to properly join the two tables.